FouzR/remarkable.guide/src/devel/device/codex-service-layer.rst

 ---------------

 .. code-block:: shell

-    csl serialnumbers
+    $ csl serialnumbers

 Lists the serial numbers of the devices and various parts.
-This includes
+This includes:

 1. battery
 2. device
 3. epd